Office of Research Affairs

 How to Disclose Foreign Influences

-There are a variety of mechanisms—including those listed below—that are required to ensure full disclose of foreign ties.
+The NIH expects investigators to fully disclosure all foreign ties via a variety of mechanisms, including those listed below.
+Investigators are responsible for understanding these requirements.
 For additional information, contact the [add em] Office of Research Affairs.

 Biosketch